camptocamp/puppet-openerp/README.rst

       └── src
   …

-This structure is deployed by a buildout_ receipt (not opensourced for now).
+This structure is deployed by a buildout_ receipt (build your own from `Anybox Recipe`_).
 It installs the wanted OpenERP_ version through bazaar.
 The init-script_ simply execute the startup scripts present in the *autorun* directory.
 Scripts in *autorun* directory are symlink to *init.d* content.
 This allow to activate or not instances at server startup.

 -------------------